ibukunoluwa792/Credit-Card-Fraud-Detection-with-AutoEncode/README.md

 ### 🕵️‍♂️ Fraud Detection Using Machine Learning.

 This project helps explores the detection of fraudulent transactions using machine learning techniques.
-It leverages data preprocessing, exploratory data analysis (EDA) and multiple classification algorithm to identify any suspicious activity in financial databases
+It leverages data preprocessing, exploratory data analysis (EDA) and multiple classification algorithm to identify any suspicious activity in financial databases,
 ### 📓 Project

 - **Notebook**: [`fraud_detection.ipynb`](./fraud_detection.ipynb)